EliasRut/distant-stars/MAIN_REACTOR.md

 ## Calculate the total power output
 Find the function **getTotalPowerOutput**.
 It does not take any parameters.
 Instead, it's intended to gain all values it needs from two functions in the coreSystem/reactorControl code.
-These are already written functions that you can simply call from withing getTotalPowerOutput.
+These are already written functions that you can simply call from withing **getTotalPowerOutput**.

 The two functions are **getMainReactorOutput** and **getBackupReactorOutput**.
 Both do not take any parameters.
 Your function should **return** the sum of the return values of these two functions.

 Explanation: These functions return global states that are set in the testing procedure.
-So, before the testing scripts call getTotalPowerOutput\(\), they update an internal state.
-Whenever you call getMainReactorOutput\(\) or getBackupReactorOutput\(\), this internal state is then returned.
+So, before the testing scripts call **getTotalPowerOutput\(\)**, they update an internal state.
+Whenever you call **getMainReactorOutput\(\)** or **getBackupReactorOutput\(\)**, this internal state is then returned.
 All functions you have to write in this session use this kind of logic.

 ## Establish whether the power output is within tolerance
 After having written the calculation logic for the total power output, you read over the technical definitions of your reactors.

-Your backup reactor can produce between 0 and 10 power, and is never critical.
+* Your backup ractor can produce between 0 and 10 power, and is never critical.

-Your main reactor can produce between 0 and 50 power, and goes critical whenever it produces more power than is drawn from your ship systems.
+* Your main reactor can produce between 0 and 50 power, and goes critical whenever it produces more power than is drawn from your ship systems.

-Ship systems always draw from the main reactor first, and only then from the backup reactor.
+* Ship systems always draw from the main reactor first, and only then from the backup reactor.

 You can get the current power draw of your ship systems from another function in the coreSystems/reactorControl scripts.
 This one is called **getPowerDraw**, takes no parameters and